beauvaisbruno/a-test/README.md

 - PasswordEdit is not typed.
 Convert the file to typescript.

 - Consider keyboard navigation throughout the application, as well as other accessibility concerns.
+  - Add navigation using tab through the passwords list and the urls list
 - Improve the aesthetic aspect of the UI.

 - PasswordEdit and PasswordView seem to have some code duplication, especially in terms of layout and css.
 Find a way to abstract that into some shared code.